Alec Baldwin As Donald Trump: Actor Slams President’s ‘Limited’ Vocabulary

 — #RemoveTrump (@France4Hillary) February 26, 2017

 More than a year has passed since the first Trump impersonation on Saturday Night Live.
-Since that time, Baldwin has become more comfortable in his role, and more familiar with the President’s quirks.
+Since that time, Baldwin has become more comfortable in his role and more familiar with the President’s quirks.
 These quirks, Alec suggests, include a tendency to use the same word instead of using something different and more meaningful.

 “To me, Trump was someone who, he’s always searching for a stronger, better word, and he never finds it.
 So whenever you do Trump, he’ll sit there going, ‘These people, they’re great people, they’re fantastic people, and I just want to say working with them was,’ and then he goes: ‘a fantastic experience.'”